bampli/specs/content/posts/p&q-factory.md

 Lastly, RM3 spends 10 minutes being processed by A, then is processed for 15 minutes by B and goes to Q assembly workstation.
 D assembles P and Q in respectively 15 and 5 minutes.

-## How much profits the P&Q Factory?
+## How much does the P&Q Factory make?

-What is the maximum net profit that P&Q Factory can earn per week?
-Think about the time each stage has for producing P&Q. This exercise is solved in the books "The Haystack Syndrome" and [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q).
+What is the maximum net profit that P&Q Factory can make per week?
+Think about the time each stage has for producing P&Q and apply the ToC decision process.

+**TOC DECISION PROCESS**
+1. Identify the system constraint(s);
+2. Decide how to exploit system constraint(s);
+3. Bribe everything else to the previous decision;
+4. Evolve the system constraint(s);
+5. If, in the previous steps, a constraint has been broken, return to step 1, without letting inertia cause a system constraint.

+Check the detailed solution in the books "The Haystack Syndrome" by Eliyahu M. Goldratt and [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q) by José Motta.

 {{< hint info >}}
 **Published in [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q), also [e-book](https://www.amazon.com/Business-Amplifier-Jose-Motta-Lopes-ebook-dp-B086L6V6QY/dp/B086L6V6QY/) and [Amplificador de Negócios](https://www.amazon.com/M-Sc-Jose-Motta-Lopes/dp/8592301009).**